-Macedonia relies predominantly on fossil fuels (low-grade lignite and oil) and hydropower, and is dependent on electricity imports.
-The total annual production of electricity in 2016 was 5,303 GWh, and another 2,191 GWh was imported to satisfy the total domestic electricity demand.
+North Macedonia relies predominantly on fossil fuels (low-grade lignite and gas) and hydropower, and is dependent on electricity imports.
+The total annual production of electricity in 2018 was 5,447 GWh, and another 2,297 GWh was imported to satisfy the total domestic electricity demand.

 Natural gas is imported from Russia through a single entry point at the Bulgarian border.
 Gas is mainly consumed by industrial customers and the three CHP plants, while households have an almost negligible share of total consumption due to the very limited spread of distribution networks.

 In spite of the incomplete legal framework for renewables, several renewable energy projects have become operational in recent years contributing to an increasing share of energy from renewable sources in the energy mix each year.

-Macedonia has a 36.8 MW wind farm at Bogdanci and has been reported to be moving forward with expanding it, but there hasn’t been a lot of movement lately.
+North Macedonia has a 36.8 MW wind farm at Bogdanci and has been reported to be moving forward with expanding it, but there hasn’t been a lot of movement lately.
 It was the first country in the Western Balkan region to put into operation a sizeable wind facility.
 There are also two more wind farms that should be built in the next 5 years since they already have most of the permitting process done, which should bring total wind installed capacity to around 86 MW.

-Regarding hydropower, a Bankwatch study has identified at least 64 plants that have gone online since 2010, and although there have been some breaks, the hydropower boom is very much ongoing.
-In 2015 and 2016, 24 and 25 concessions were awarded respectively.
-83 plants are still actively planned, 26 of them in protected areas.
-What is characteristic for Macedonia is that it still features the largest number of greenfield plants financed by the EBRD in the Western Balkans (20 plants, 15 directly and five through intermediaries).
+Regarding hydropower, around 80 small hydropower plants have gone online since 2010, and although there have been some breaks, the hydropower boom is very much ongoing with a new tender for 21 locations published in 2019.
+In 2017 and 2018, 8 and 4 small hydropower plants went online respectively.
+What is characteristic for North Macedonia is that it still features the largest number of greenfield plants financed by the EBRD in the Western Balkans (20 plants, 15 directly and five through intermediaries).

-Macedonia has plenty of room for energy efficiency improvements.
-Electricity losses in 2016 were 14.7 percent of the gross national electricity consumption, and practices such as heating on electricity have contributed to increasing energy costs for many households.
+North Macedonia has plenty of room for energy efficiency improvements.
+Electricity losses in the grid range from 14 to 16 percent of the gross national electricity consumption, and practices such as heating on electricity have contributed to increasing energy costs for many households.

 More on coal in the Balkans